LokiMidgard/Dice-Tool/docs/dice-language.md

 ## Comments

 You comment a line if you prepend it with an `#`.
 The `#` must not be in an statement.
-E.g the switch statement normaly spans multiple lines.
+E.g the switch statement normally spans multiple lines.
 You must not write a comment in that.